What is safer sex?

 There are 2 types of pills which can be used as emergency contraception.
-One of them can be used up to 3 days or 72 hours after unprotected sex.
-The other one can be used up to 5 days or 120 hours after unprotected sex.
+The most common (often referred as the 'Ella' pill) can be used up to 3 days or 72 hours after unprotected sex.
+The second option (often called 'Plan B') can be used up to 5 days or 120 hours after unprotected sex.

-Both types of emergency contraceptive or 'morning after' pills are available over-the-counter at your local pharmacy without a prescription.
+Both types of emergency contraceptive or 'morning after' pills are available over-the-counter at most pharmacies and Family Planning clinics without a prescription.

 Pros – The morning after pill is 85% effective in preventing pregnancy and can be useful in cases when condoms break or are forgotten.

 The morning after pill can be useful if you forget to use your normal contraception, or have a condom break during sex.